-After an episode of Family Guy with a subplot of Chris dating a girl with Down Syndrome, Sarah Palin, who has a child with Downs Syndrome, called out the writers for being so callous.
+After an episode of Family Guy with a subplot of Chris dating a girl with Down Syndrome who's the daughter of the Governor of Alaska, Sarah Palin, former Governor of Alaska, who has a child with Downs Syndrome, called out the writers for being so callous.
 Then the actress who voiced said girl (who actually has Down Syndrome) called out Palin for using the disabled as political props.

 Randy Newman's acceptance speech on receiving his Academy Award for Best Song after countless nominations began with the line, "I don't need your pity."

 Most organizations representing disabled people adopt this stance.